CogSciPrag/home/people.md

     image:
       src: /assets/img/work/sand.png
       alt: Amirhossein Mohammadpour
-    description: First year PhD student in Computational Linguostics.
-I am interested in Mechanistic Interpretability of Large Langue Models and I am working on how causal inner workings of such models could relate to human cognitive processes.
+    description: Amir is a first year PhD student in Computational Linguistics.
+He is interested in Mechanistic Interpretability of Large Language Models and working on how causal inner workings of such models could relate to human cognitive processes.
   - title: Eline Ensinck
     image:
       src: /assets/img/work/water.png